Bella Coola Valley Tours

 The Petroglyph Gardens

-Perhaps top of the list is the Petroglyph Gardens, which archeologists have dated to between 5,000 to 10,000 years old.
+Perhaps top of the list is the Petroglyph Gardens, which archeologists have estimated to be about 5,000 years old.
 After a short walk up the Thorsen Creek drainage, you enter an old growth forest and after a short climb come to an area in the forest with weathered etchings of human faces, frogs, fish and geometric patterns.
 Many of the rock carvings are covered in moss and others may be hidden by roots.
 It's a spiritual place and it should be experienced with a local Nuxalk guide from Copper Sun Journeys.

 First Nation Art Galleries